 The debt ceiling is widely misunderstood.
 It does not limit future spending — Congress does that through annual appropriations.
 The debt ceiling only limits the Treasury's ability to borrow money to pay bills that Congress has already approved.
 Refusing to raise the debt ceiling is roughly analogous to going to a restaurant, ordering dinner, eating it, and then refusing to pay the bill.

 Why borrowing is necessary: The federal government runs a deficit — it spends more than it collects in taxes.
 The difference is financed by selling Treasury bonds to investors.
 When the debt ceiling is hit, Treasury cannot issue new bonds.
-Without new borrowing, the government can only spend what it takes in through taxes on any given day, which is far less than its daily obligations.
+Without new borrowing, the government can only spend what it takes in through taxes on any given day, which is far less than its daily obligations (Social Security payments, military salaries, Medicare reimbursements, interest on existing debt).

 Extraordinary measures: When the statutory limit is reached, the Treasury Secretary can employ a set of accounting maneuvers — suspending contributions to certain government pension funds, for example — to temporarily free up capacity.
 These are known as extraordinary measures.
 They buy weeks or months of additional runway before the true X-date arrives.